 The HyperX SoloCast is one of the best microphones for beginners as well as professionals.
 Moreover, it is one of the most affordable microphones for audio recording and attracts many aspirational podcasters.
 Although it does have a few drawbacks, its overall audio quality and hardware are commendable.
 Plus, it is much easier to store.

-Best overall The Blue Yeti X easily takes the throne of the best microphone overall in 2022.
+The Blue Yeti X easily takes the throne of the best microphone overall in 2022.
 No matter what space you’re in, you’ll find Blue Yeti X being used everywhere, from podcasts, live streams, and YouTube videos to music events.
 The main reason for their popularity is the excellent audio quality, four-capsule array, high-res LED metre, and a built-in desktop stand, all at a very reasonable price.

 How to find the best microphone?